 - Research grants: Virtually the same as clinical trial agreements, except funds are used to conduct research and development activities.

 Need more clarity?

-If you’re still having difficulty telling them apart, Loyola University Chicago offers a table with side by side comparisons.
-Plus, you can view a full guide on these differences from Clifton Gunderson LLP.
+If you’re still having difficulty telling them apart, you can view a full guide on these differences from Clifton Gunderson LLP.